flame-cai/win64-local-ocr-tool/README.md

 - [ ] Cuda profiling
 - [ ] UX zoom - maintain aspect ratio
 - [ ] Per line iterative finetuning
+- [ ] Run line segmentation algorithm seperately for different font sizes (allow the user to tune the font size clustering sensitivity in the front end)
+- [ ] If CRAFT fails, we should be able to add or delete nodes too (along with the edges)
 - [ ] benefits of "overdoing" finetuning: [Ref1](https://arxiv.org/pdf/2408.04809) [Ref2](https://imtiazhumayun.github.io/grokking/)
 - [ ] integrate ByT5-Sanskrit with this tool and auto-correct the OCR output
 - [ ] finetune [ByT5-Sanskrit](https://huggingface.co/chronbmm/sanskrit-byt5-ocr-postcorrection) using [reinforcement learning](https://arxiv.org/abs/2501.17161)